siemens/kas/docs/userguide.rst

   * ``<local-conf-id>``: string [optional]
       A string that is added to the ``local.conf``.
 It operates in the same way as the ``bblayers_conf_header`` entry.

+* ``menu_configuration``:: dict [optional]
+    This contains user choices for a Kconfig menu of a project.
+Each variable corresponds to a Kconfig configuration variable and can be of the types string, boolean or integer.
+The content of this key is typically maintained by the ``kas menu`` plugin in a ``.config.yaml`` file.